simon-v/bchinfo.org/_data/devdocs/en/guides/block_chain.md

   difficulty value is decreased proportionally (by as much as 75%) for the same reason.

-(Note: an off-by-one error in the Bitcoin Core implementation causes the difficulty to be updated every 2,01*6* blocks using timestamps from only 2,01*5* blocks, creating a slight skew.)
+(Note: an off-by-one error in the Bitcoin Cash Node implementation causes the difficulty to be updated every 2,01*6* blocks using timestamps from only 2,01*5* blocks, creating a slight skew.)